Achtung Baby: Legacy

 For the band, Achtung Baby was a watershed that secured their creative future, and its success led to the group's continued musical experimentation during the 1990s.
 Zooropa, released in 1993, was a further departure for the band, incorporating additional dance music influences and electronic effects into their sound.
 In 1995, U2 and Brian Eno collaborated on the experimental/ambient album Original Soundtracks 1 under the pseudonym "Passengers".
 For Pop in 1997, the group's experiences with dance club culture and their usage of tape loops, programming, rhythm sequencing, and sampling resulted in their most dance-oriented album.

 Achtung Baby is highly regarded among the members of U2.
 Mullen said: "I thought it was a great record.
 I was very proud of it.
 Its success was by no means preordained.
 It was a real break from what we had done before and we didn't know if our fans would like it or not."
 Bono called the album a "pivot point" in the band's career, saying, "Making Achtung Baby is the reason we're still here now."
 Clayton concurred, saying: "If we hadn't done something we were excited about, that made us apprehensive and challenged everything we stood for, then there would really have been no reason to carry on ...
 If it hadn't been a great record by our standards, the existence of the band would have been threatened."
 The group's reinvention occurred at the peak of the alternative rock movement, when the genre was achieving widespread mainstream popularity.
 Bill Flanagan pointed out that many of U2's 1980s contemporaries struggled commercially with albums released after the turn of the decade.
 He argued that U2, however, were able to take advantage of the alternative rock movement and ensure a successful future by "set[ting] themselves up as the first of the new groups rather than the last of the old".
 Toby Creswell echoed these sentiments in his 2006 music reference book 1001 Songs, writing that the album helped U2 avoid "becoming parodies of themselves and being swept aside by the grunge and techno revolutions".
-AllMusic called the album "a pivotal moment for dance-rock, happening late in the game but showing that even the biggest young band in the world had an eye on the dancefloor".
 In a retrospective review for AllMusic, Stephen Thomas Erlewine called the band's musical transformation "thorough", "effective", and "endlessly inventive".
 He concluded that few artists at that stage in their career could have "recorded an album as adventurous or fulfilled their ambitions quite as successfully as U2 [did]".
 A 2010 retrospective by Spin said that "U2 became the emblematic band of the alternative-rock era with Achtung Baby."